Test screening: Notable examples and outcomes of test screenings

 During post-production of Carlo Carlei's 2013 adaptation of Romeo and Juliet, test screening audiences disliked the film, and cited James Horner's score as one of its weaknesses.
 After the film's producers argued with Carlei about replacing the score, they commissioned Abel Korzeniowski to write a replacement score.
 The film was once again screened, with one version having Horner's score, the other having Korzeniowski's new score.
 The producers then chose to reject Horner's score because the screening with Korzeniowski's score had gotten higher ratings from the audience.

+Industry Perspectives

+Many filmmakers recognize the value test screenings bring to the creative process.
+Edgar Wright, director of "Shaun of the Dead," embraces the process, noting it helps "take the pulse of the room, to see whether something is playing well, if something is unclear, if the length is making people antsy."
+The process has adapted to new media consumption patterns, with companies like Screen Engine/ASI developing online testing systems that allow executives to monitor viewers' reactions in their homes, reflecting how streaming audiences consume content.